taublast/DrawnUi.Maui.Demo/README.md

 ### Animations

 One would create animations and effects using animators.
 Animators are attached to controls, but technically register themselves at the root canvas level and their code is executed on every rendering frame.
 If the canvas is not redrawing then animators will not be executed.
-When the canvas has a registered animator running it would constantly force re-drawing itsself until all animators are stopped.
+When the canvas has a registered animator running it would constantly force re-drawing itself until all animators are stopped.

 There are two types of animators:
 * __Animators__ are executed before the drawing, so you can move and transform elements before the are rendered on the canvas.